Ultimate Guide To Rome’s Colosseum In 2023 + Tips!

 the exterior facade of the Colosseum

-Alternatively, you can book a curated tour with a private tour company in Rome, which is what I did.
-You’ll skip the line and get a knowledgable tour guide.
+Alternatively, you can book a curated tour with a private tour company in Rome, which is what I’ve done before.
+You’ll skip the line and get a knowledgable tour guide to regale you with stories.

-You can take a guided tour of just the Colosseum or a guided tour that also includes the underground gladiator area of the Colosseum.
-If you’re short on time, you can also book a 1 hour Colosseum tour.
+You can book a guided tour of just the Colosseum or a guided tour that also includes the underground gladiator area.

 tiers of the Colosseum